iobis/xylookup/README.md

     # areas table then becomes
     create table areas as select distinct id::integer, name, country, type, base from final_grid5 order by id

+Additionally an endpoint for generating a SQL script for populating the obis.areas table has been created ([http://api.iobis.org/xylookup/areas](http://api.iobis.org/xylookup/areas)).

 ### Shore distance